ros-navigation/navigation2/doc/continuous_integration/dockerfile.md

 * [colcon-mixin-repository](https://github.com/colcon/colcon-mixin-repository)
   * Repository of common colcon CLI mixins

 The addition of the `ccache` mixin is used to pre-bake a warm ccache directory into the image as well as a pre-built underlay workspace.
 This will help speedup consecutive builds should later steps in the CI or maintainers have need to rebuild the underlay using the final image.
-The `console_direct` event handler is used to avoid CI timeout from inactive stdout for slower package builds while the `FAIL_ON_BUILD_FAILURE` env is used to control whether the docker image build should fail to complete upon failure from colcon build.
+The `console_direct` event handler is used to avoid CI timeout from inactive stdout for slower package builds while the `FAIL_ON_BUILD_FAILURE` env is used to control whether the docker image build should fail to complete upon encountering errors durring colcon build.

 ## Overlay Workspace

 The overlay workspace is then set up in a similar manner where the same steps are repeated, only now sourcing the underlay setup file, and by building within the overlay directory.
 The separation of underlay vs overlay workspace helps split caching of compilation across the two major points of change; that of external dependencies that change infrequently upon new releases vs local project source files that perpetually change during development.
 The overlay mixins are parameterized via `ARG` as well to allow the underlay and overlay to be independently configured by CI or local developers.
+This pattern can be repeated to chain together workspaces in one or multiple Dockerfiles; practically useful when working with a stack of related projects with deep recursive dependencies.

 ### Setup Entrypoint